 Wind back to 1990 and Hisaronu, nestled inland on Turkey’s southwest coast, was a quiet village.
 It began to develop as an overspill of nearby Olu Deniz, and is now a bustling destination in its own right.
 It’s full of bars and clubs that keep things pumping through the night, and it’s just a short dolmus ride from some of Turkey’s most jaw-dropping beaches.

-Fethiye – on Turkey’s Turquoise Coast – was hit by an earthquake in 1958, but it rose again to become a flourishing holiday town.
-The place comes with a traditional market, atmospheric old town and a marina filled with yachts, not to mention plenty of bars and restaurants.
-Not only that, it has some great beaches in easy reach.
+Fethiye – on Turkey’s Turquoise Coast – was hit by an earthquake in 1958, but it rose again to become a flourishing holiday spot.
+The place comes with a traditional market, atmospheric old town and a marina filled with yachts, along with plenty of bars and restaurants.
+There are some great beaches in easy reach, too.